 The same sex marriage issue will continue to divide and plague American politics until there’s a fundamental change in perspective on the discussion.
-This article offers that new perspective.
+This post offers that new perspective.

 Same sex marriage is always debated as a discrimination issue.
 Technically speaking, “discrimination” pertains to the power of making fine distinctions in judgment.”
 Without the ability to judge if one thing is different from another, humans would never have made it out of the stone age.
 When it comes to sacred bonds between two individuals, discrimination is appropriate.